PHP fpassthru() Function❮ PHP Filesystem Reference

 // Read first line

 // Read from the current position in file - until EOF, and then write the result to the output buffer

-The fpassthru() function reads all data from the current position in an open file, until EOF, and writes the result to the output buffer.
+The fpassthru() function reads from the current position in a file - until EOF, and then writes the result to the output buffer.

 Note: When using fpassthru() on a binary file on Windows, remember to open the file in binary mode.